 On March 13, four postage stamps dedicated to KamAZ freight vehicles and passenger transport were put into postal circulation

-In August of 1969, the Central Committee of the Communist Party of the Soviet Union and the Council of Ministers of the USSR adopted Resolution No. 674 On the Construction of a complex of automobile plants in Naberezhnye Chelny, Tatar ASSR.
-On September 26, Minister of Automotive Industry A. Tarasov signed an order naming the new enterprise the Kama Automobile Plant, and on December 13, work got started on the site of the first KAMAZ facility.
+In August of 1969, the Central Committee of the Communist Party of the Soviet Union and the Council of Ministers of the USSR adopted Resolution No. 674 On the Construction of a Complex of Automobile Plants in Naberezhnye Chelny, Tatar ASSR.
+On September 26, the Minister of Automotive Industry A. Tarasov signed an order naming the new enterprise the Kama Automobile Plant, and already on December 13, work got started on the site of the first KAMAZ facility.
+The ZIL plant built the first prototype of the ZIL-2E170V wheel tractor with a YAMZ-6E641 210-hp diesel engine.
+These developments formed the basis for future KAMAZ trucks.

 In the late 1980s, the company began designing vehicles of the second generation.
 The updated models were equipped with domestic turbo diesel engines, as well as imported engines and components.

-In 2017, the company designed and launched more than 100 truck and chassis configurations, including five new K-4 generation models.
-Along with this, they demonstrated the first prototype of the KAMAZ-54901 K5 wheel tractor.
+In 2017, the company designed and launched more than 100 truck and chassis configurations, including five new K-4 generation models – a wheel tractor, dump trucks and chassis.
+Along with this, the enterprise demonstrated the first prototype of the KAMAZ-54901 K5 wheel tractor.

-The company became the first Russian company to master the production of the KAMAZ-6282 electric bus, which can be charged from an ultra-fast charging station.
+The company became the first Russian company to put into production the KAMAZ-6282 electric bus, which can be charged from ultra-fast charging stations.

 The postage stamps provide images of KamAZ freight vehicles and passenger transport: the first KAMAZ-5320 truck, a combined road vehicle based on the KAMAZ-65115, the KAMAZ-6282 electric bus, and the KAMAZ-54901 wheel tractor.